Skip to content

 Number

-(0–100 (don’t include the % symbol))
+0–100 (don’t include the % symbol)

 Recommended

-• Express as a numeric percentage between 0 and 100 (for example, use 2.0 for 2%)
+Percentage of units returned for this product or variant.
+Express as a numeric percentage between 0 and 100 (for example, use 2.0 for 2%).
+Use a consistent aggregation window (for example, the last 90 days).

 product_review_count

-(Non-negative integer)
+Integer (Non-negative integer)

 Recommended